Guilospanck/nes-emulator-rust/docs/journey/index.md

 The stack pointer is just an 1-byte address that tells us what is the next free address in the stack.

 The addresses reserved for the stack are the ones from `$0100` to `$01FF`.

+> One thing to notice is that the stack in the 6502 starts from up addresses to down ones.
+For example, if we have two values to be inserted into the stack, the first one will be inserted at the address `$01FF` and the second one at `$01FE`.
+After these instructions, the Stack Pointer will have the value `$FD` indicating that the next free address in the stack is the `$01FD`.

 ### Flags
 The flags are nothing more than 1-bit values that tells us the current state of the operations happening in the CPU.
 These are them: